RadialDevGroup/ombudsman/management/ONBOARDING.md

 ### Schedule
  - How to communicate vacations/absences
  - Explain calendar (part time employees should post their time they will be in office)
+ - Add the new employee's birthday and hire date (anniversary) to the Radial Events calendar.

 ### Attendance
   - Commitments